BlockchainCommons/torgap/README.md

 <img src="images/logos/torgap.png" align="right">

-**Torgap** is the [Blockchain Commons](https://www.BlockchainCommons.com) architecture model for creating gaps between connected apps and microservices to support privacy, non-correlation, and censorship-resistance, as well as seperation-of-failure modes & seperation-of interests.
+**Torgap** is the [Blockchain Commons](https://www.BlockchainCommons.com) architecture model for creating gaps between connected apps and microservices to support privacy, non-correlation, and censorship-resistance, as well as offering seperation-of-interests and reduced single-points-of-failure.

 ## Example of Torgap Use